Skip to content

 Ternary, ?:

-Conditional (ternary) operator is the only Tact operator that takes three operands: a condition followed by a question mark (?), then an expression to execute if the condition is evaluated to true followed by a colon (:), and finally the expression to execute if the condition is evaluated to false.
+The conditional (ternary) operator is the only Tact operator that takes three operands: a condition followed by a question mark (?), then an expression to execute if the condition evaluates to true, followed by a colon (:), and finally the expression to execute if the condition evaluates to false.
 This operator is frequently used as an alternative to an if...else statement.

 // condition